smaswin21/Back-End-IE-Bank/docs/infrastructure_developer.md

   - `appServiceAPIAppName`
   - `dockerRegistryImageTag`
   - `appSettings`
+- **Features**:
+  - **Environment-Specific Settings**: The `alwaysOn` property is set to `true` in Production for high availability.
+  - **Managed Identity**: Uses a system-assigned managed identity for secure access to resources.
+  - **Secure Configuration**: Retrieves container registry credentials securely from Azure Key Vault.

 #### 3. **frontend-app-service.bicep**

-- **Purpose**: Deploys the frontend service for the website.
+- **Purpose**: Deploys the frontend service, including a Static Web App.
 - **File**: [frontend-app-service.bicep](https://github.com/smaswin21/Banking_Infra/blob/main/modules/applications/frontend-app-service.bicep)
 - **Parameters**:
+  - `appServiceAppName`: Name of the frontend App Service.
   - `location`: Deployment location.
-  - `appServiceAppName`: Name of the frontend App Service.
   - `appServicePlanId`: ID of the associated App Service Plan.
+  - `appInsightsInstrumentationKey`, `appInsightsConnectionString`: Monitoring configurations.
   - `appCommandLine`: Command line to run for the App Service.
-  - `appInsightsInstrumentationKey`, `appInsightsConnectionString`: Monitoring configurations.
   - `name`: Name of the Static Web App.
   - `locationswa`: Deployment location for the Static Web App.
   - `sku`: SKU tier for the Static Web App (`Free`, `Standard`).
 - **Outputs**:
-  - `appServiceAppHostName`: Hostname of the App Service.
   - `staticWebAppUrl`: URL of the Static Web App.
   - `staticWebAppEndpoint`: Endpoint of the Static Web App.
   - `staticWebAppResourceName`: Resource name of the Static Web App.